 There are numerous citings proving the extreme importance of choosing a qualified carrier.
-In addition, making sure that the “qualified carrier” does not then broker the shipment out to another driver who may not be qualified falls under a broker’s responsibilities as well.
+In addition, making sure that the “qualified carrier” does not then broker the shipment out to another driver who may not be qualified falls under a freight broker’s responsibilities as well.
 As many of you are aware, fines can be astronomical and may result in loss of authority.
 Here are just a few of the cases that have been settled.

 Heyl Logistics, Inc. was found guilty of negligence in a 2008 fatal accident.
 They had originally brokered to a driver by the name of Forrest Rangeloff.
 This trucker handed it off to a driver by the name of Daniel Clarey who had neither insurance nor operating authority.
 The jury found both Clarey and Heyl negligent, a more serious crime than vicarious liability, and awarded the plaintiff, the wife of the man killed, $1.68 million against Heyl.
 The driver received prison time and a fine of over $3 million.

-In this 2016 case, the production company hired a trucking company directly, without the use of a broker.
-An accident resulted in an amputation and both truck driver and shipping company faced a 1.5 million settlement.
+In this 2016 case, the production company hired a trucking company directly, without the use of a freight broker.
+An accident resulted in an amputation and both the truck driver and shipping company faced a 1.5 million settlement.
 The amount was limited due to Tennessee’s Tort Reform law.

 In 2015, Titan, a broker, contracted Southwind Transportation as a carrier of frozen poultry for O.K.
 Foods.
 Problems arose for Titan because they failed to let O.K.
 Foods know that they were a broker.
 When the shipment arrived at the wrong temperature, O.K.
 Foods obtained a judgment against both broker and shipper.